hkiyomaru/bicamon/README.md

 ##What is Zennoh Viewer

-Zennoh Viewer provides visually understanding of the whole brain architecture(WBA).
+Zennoh Viewer provides visually understanding of a brain type cognitive architecture.

 ##Instruction